joinpursuit/arrays_assignment/README.md

 ```

-13. Write code that logs every value in an array using a for/of loop
+c.
+Write code that logs every value in an array using a [for/of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop

 ```js
 let logMeOutForOf = ["I", "am", "a", "happy", "array"]